 Modifying An Existing Support Order For Post-Secondary Educational Expenses

 If your child support agreement is set to terminate on your child’s 19th birthday or does not accurately take into account the financial needs of your child and their post-secondary education, it may be possible to modify your child support agreement through a court hearing and order.
 The easiest option for modifying your current child support order is by discussing the matter with your former spouse, and mutually agreeing to a change to your child support order in the form of a “consent order”.

 Contact Our Morristown Post-Secondary Education and Child Support Obligation Lawyers Today

 At Jacobs Berger, our attorneys have extensive experience helping parents across Madison, Randolph, Hanover, Florham Park, Tewksbury, Morristown, and the greater Morris County area in all family law matters, including drafting comprehensive child support agreements, and modifying child support agreements when they no longer accurately reflect the needs of you or your child.

 Our unique approach focuses on finding solutions that ensure the stability of the families involved, rather than over-litigating matters and sowing strife and resentment, thereby costing families precious relationships and resources needed to protect their futures and the futures of their children.
 However, when the situation calls for it, we have also proven to be tenacious litigators for our clients when negotiations break down, and court intervention becomes necessary.

-To speak with our firm today in a comprehensive and confidential case assessment regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our firm today in a strategic planning session regarding your divorce, your child support agreement, or a child support modification, please contact us online, or through our Morristown, NJ office at (973) 710-4366.